Kfc (1 piece)

 How to consume KFC without glucose spikes

-Incorporate healthy fats like avocado or nuts.
-These can help moderate blood sugar levels by slowing digestion.
+Add sources of healthy fats like avocados, nuts, or olive oil, which can help moderate blood sugar levels.

 Opt for Whole Grains